UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 This type of Medicaid coverage became available in Rhode Island in 2014 due to the Affordable Care Act.
 The state expanded its Medicaid program.
-Now provide health insurance to children under the age of 19 with a family income at or below 133% of the federal poverty level.
+Now, provide health insurance to children under 19 with a family income at or below 133% of the federal poverty level.

 When can you purchase ACA health insurance in Rhode Island?

-You can also enroll outside of the Open Enrollment period if you experience a ‘qualifying life event’.
+You can also enroll outside the Open Enrollment period if you experience a ‘qualifying life event.’
 You can also purchase health insurance up to 60 days after this event.
 These events include:

 - Loss of employer-provided coverage

-The bronze plan is the cheapest health insurance plan in Rhode Island.
+The Bronze Plan is the cheapest health insurance plan in Rhode Island.
 It offers high out-of-pocket maximums and low premiums.
-Younger people can afford to pay higher premiums for a cheaper bronze plan than older people.
+Younger people can pay higher premiums for a cheaper bronze plan than older people.
 The platinum plan is the most expensive option but has high deductibles.